mss423/mss423.github.io/_pages/about.md

 computational neuroscience with [Dr. Hal Blumenfeld](https://medicine.yale.edu/profile/hal_blumenfeld/).
 My research focused on the applications of machine learning and data science approaches to EEG and fMRI in an effort to better understand and treat absence epilepsy.

 ---
+**September 17th, 2022** Publication news: we recently had our paper "Online Algorithms for the Santa Claus Problem" accepted to *NeurIPS 2022*!
+I look forward to seeing everyone in New Orleans this fall.
+I additionally had my paper "A machine-learning approach for predicting impaired consciousness in absence epilepsy" accepted to *Annals of Clinical and Translational Neurology*.
+[Find the paper here.](https://onlinelibrary.wiley.com/doi/full/10.1002/acn3.51647)

+---

 **August 29th, 2022:** Awarded [Nokia Bell Labs'](https://www.bell-labs.com/#gref) Outstanding Innovation Award for my summer research in the Modeling & Optimization group.
 We look forward to publishing this work in the near future!